Hesket, Cumbria: History

 At Castlesteads or Old Penrith just north of Plumpton village are the remains of a Roman Fort known as Voreda.
 Just north of the site, aerial evidence has located two Roman camps, with limited excavation work in 1977 revealing pottery dating from AD 120.
 The structures are located near to the main Roman Road connecting the Vale of York to Carlisle, which now forms part of the modern-day A6.

 Many of the villages in the parish have names with Norse origins, several with the common suffix of 'thwaite', from the Norse clearing or meadow.
 The name Hesket itself derives from the old Norse for horse ('hestr') and road or race course ('skeid').
 In 1822, a Viking cairn was discovered in the parish, along the route of the A6, near the modern location of Court Thorn GP Surgery, during operations to widen the road.
-The objects uncovered were placed in the collection at Tuille House Museum in Carlisle.
+The objects uncovered were placed in the collection at Tullie House Museum in Carlisle.

 The parish is part of the Royal hunting ground known as Inglewood Forest, established by William the Conqueror and extended by Henry II.

 In 1870, during construction of the Settle to Carlisle railway, a dispute broke out between the groups of Scottish, English and Irish navvies employed by the Midland Railway to construct the line.
 Confrontations at a local public house outside the village of Armathwaite led to the murder of an Irishman named Cornelius Cox, with other navvies sustaining significant injuries.
 The following day, two mobs of English navvies formed to drive the Irish workers from the project - one was intercepted by a large contingent from Cumbria Constabulary, whilst the other successfully attacked the Irish encampment.
 Three men were subsequently arrested for the murder of Cox, and a further three men as ringleaders of the disorder.

 In 1885, Police Constable Joseph Byrnes was shot and killed by three assailants in Plumpton.
 The trio were wanted in connection with a burglary at Netherby Hall.
 The men were later caught and sentenced to death by hanging.
 A memorial to Constable Byrnes was erected in the village and is now Grade II listed.